What in the world are “haughty eyes?!”

 Sure, prideful people can be annoying.
 But does God really hate haughty eyes?
 If so, why?

 Well, at the most basic level, pride and arrogance are acts of rebellion against God.
 Prideful people often scoff and mock God (Ps.
 119:21; Prov.
 3:34).

 When we are prideful, we place ultimate confidence in ourselves and not in God.
 Prideful people seek to grasp the honor and glory that should only belong to God.

 Haughty-eyed people also look down on others.
 They consider other people to be of low value or ability.
 And therefore, they treat them with disdain, contempt, and even cruelty.

 Are you starting to see the problem?

-What Does the Bible Say about Being Haughty, Proud, or Arrogant?
+IV.
+Fact 4.
+What the Bible Says about Being Haughty, Proud, or Arrogant?